jschaf/mccc/battle/hammelburg.md

 Schweinheim for Task Force Baum.
 The artillery barrage began at 2030.
 Impatient by the delay wrought by fierce German resistance, at 2330, Baum told his men "we'll leave when I return from the front."
-After a brief scouting mission, Task Force Baum rolled through Schweinheim, finally beginning their mission at 0000 on 27 March.[@BaronBG2009RaidUntold, 54]
+After a brief scouting mission, Task Force Baum charged through Schweinheim, beginning their mission at 0030 on 27 March.[@BaronBG2009RaidUntold, 54]

-The Oberkommando der Wehrmacht (OKW), German High Command, was notified of the breach shortly thereafter at 0100.
-The German staff surmised that Patton exploited a weak spot in the German line and directed General Obstfelder, the Seventh Army commander, to "concentrate all available forces to annihilate the enemy task force."
+The Oberkommando der Wehrmacht (OKW), the German Supreme Command of Armed Forces, was notified of the breach shortly thereafter at 0100.
-[@BaronBG2009RaidUntold, 113] General Obstfelder had assumed command that day.
-His predecessor, General Felber failed to defend the bridge at Remagen.
-CPT Tobin Green, writing for the Strategic Studies Research Seminar, noted that "Ironically, this same event resulted in William Hoge's promotion to brigadier general and command of the 4th Armored only five days before the German Seventh Army change of command." [@Green1994HammelburgRaid, 48]
+The German staff surmised that Patton exploited a weak spot in the German line.
+The OKW directed General Obstfelder, the Seventh Army commander, to "concentrate all available forces to annihilate the enemy task force."  [@BaronBG2009RaidUntold, 113] General Obstfelder had assumed command that day after his predecessor, General Felber, failed to defend the bridge at Remagen.
+CPT Tobin Green, writing for the Strategic Studies Research Seminar, noted the irony in the timing of the replacment, as the "same event resulted in William Hoge's promotion to brigadier general and command of the 4th Armored only five days before the German Seventh Army change of command."
+[@Green1994HammelburgRaid, 48]

 Baum reached his first objective at 0230, merging onto Highway 26 near the town of Laufach.
 To hinder German reporting of his progress, Baum